Heather Morris

-Heather Elizabeth Morris (born February 1, 1987) is an American actress, dancer, singer, and model.
+Heather Elizabeth Morris is an American actress, dancer, and singer.
 She played the role of Brittany S. Pierce in the Fox musical comedy-drama series Glee.

 Early life

 Morris was born in Thousand Oaks, California, and raised in Scottsdale, Arizona.
 She began dancing in early childhood.
 Morris competed at a young age in a variety of styles including jazz, tap, and contemporary.
 Her father died of cancer when she was 14 years old.
 After graduating from Desert Mountain High School, where she was homecoming queen, Morris spent a year at Arizona State University before moving to Los Angeles to pursue a dance career.

 Career

 Morris' first significant appearance was in 2006 on So You Think You Can Dance Season 2 where she made it through "Vegas Week" without being cut, but failed to make the final 20 by a vote of 3 to 2.

 Not discouraged, Morris actively pursued a career in dancing.
 Her big break came in 2007 via Beyoncé.
 Morris was one of Beyoncé's backup dancers on The Beyoncé Experience world tour and, following that, worked again with Beyoncé on a mini "Single Ladies (Put a Ring on It)" promotional tour that included 2008 performances on the American Music Awards, Saturday Night Live, The Ellen DeGeneres Show, Today, and MTV's Total Request Live finale.
 She also danced backup for Beyoncé and Tina Turner at the 50th Annual Grammy Awards in 2008.
 She later appeared in a small role in the movie Fired Up, where she met choreographer Zach Woodlee.
 Following that film, Woodlee brought Morris in to dance on other shows he was choreographing, including episodes of Eli Stone and Swingtown, and the movie Bedtime Stories; eventually, Morris landed a role as Brittany on Glee.

 In December 2010, Morris was named the Celebrity Style Ambassador for FLIRT!
 Cosmetics, an Estee Lauder cosmetics line.
 In 2010, Morris made the Maxim Hot 100 list, coming in at number 85.
 On the AfterEllen hot 100 list, she was ranked #2 behind her close friend Naya Rivera.

 In 2011, Morris starred in a back-to-school commercial for Staples Canada that featured her dancing.

 In the October 2011 issue of Fitness magazine, she stated that she had her breast implants removed.
 "Implants were something I thought I wanted when I was younger, and now I don't.
 It was hard being active with them, because my chest was always sore.
 It hurt a lot, and I didn't like always being in pain, so they had to go!"
 Her breast implant surgery was done sometime between her time on So You Think You Can Dance at age 18, and age 21 when she was a backup dancer for Beyoncé.